versx/WhMgr/docs/index.md

 - Supports multiple Discord servers.
 - Discord channel alarm reports for Pokemon, raids, eggs, quests, lures, invasions, gym team changes, and weather changes.
 - Built-in Admin Dashboard to configure and manage configuration files.
+- Webhook and subscription queue system, all outgoing messages are queued and fired off in groups for efficiency.
+- If an outgoing message is rate limited, it is backlogged and awaited the rate limit time then requeued.
 - Per user custom Discord notifications for Pokemon, raids, quests, invasions, lures, and gyms.
 - User interface to configure custom Discord subscription notifications with ease.
 [WhMgr-UI](https://github.com/versx/WhMgr-UI)
 - Subscription notifications based on pre-defined distance and geofence areas.
 - Customizable alert messages with dynamic text replacement/substitution.
 - Support for multiple cities/areas using geofences per server.
 - Daily shiny and IV stats reporting.
-- Automatic quest message purge at midnight.
+- Automatic quest message purge at midnight based on timezone.
-- Support for Donors/Supporters only custom notifications.
+- Support for Subscriber only custom notifications.
 - Pokemon, PvP, and Raid subscription notifications based on specific forms or costumes.
 - Custom prefix support as well as mentionable bot user string for commands.
 - Raid subscription notifications for specific gyms.